Junki-Yoshikawa/task_app/README.md

 Things you may want to cover:

 * Ruby version
+  * 3.2.2

 * System dependencies
+  * Application framework: Ruby on Rails 7.0.4.3
+  * Database: PostgreSQL 15.2

 * Configuration

 * Database creation
+  1. Run query "CREATE USER task_user WITH PASSWORD 'AAAbbbCCC1234!'
+CREATEDB CREATEROLE;" in the PostgreSQL.
+  2. Run "rails db:create" in the Terminal.

 * Database initialization